-Today, the main challenge for physical retail is to attract and retain customers in real time.
-With the onset of the pandemic, everything moved online and people are used to making their purchases via virtual shopping assistants by saying “Hey Google, add milk to cart”.
+Today, the main challenge for physical retail is to attract and retain customers in real-time.
+With the onset of the pandemic, everything moved online, and people are used to making their purchases via virtual shopping assistants by saying, “Hey, Google, add milk to the cart”.
 As well as using online shops with personalised recommendations and asking chatbots basic questions.

 Retailers and shoppers may not realise how much we’ve all come to rely on virtual assistants when shopping online.
 Most customers now value ease of navigation and seamless shopping experience like never before.
 That’s why now shoppers are looking for physical retail stores that will solve their problems as quickly and completely as they do online.

 This is where virtual shopping assistants in the form of chatbots, voice bots and voice search technology come in to help shoppers at brick-and-mortar locations.
 A study by Global Market Insight found that the retail sector is likely to increase its investment in AI to $8bn by 2024.
 Conversational shopping is evolving at a rapid pace and we clearly see the need to adapt to this change and bring new AI tools into stores.

 Some supermarkets provide a voice-activated shopping experience for customers.
 Walmart shoppers in the USA can ask Google Assistant to add certain items to their shopping carts and learn about their shopping habits in an app.

 Google has similar programs with two other supermarket giants, US-based Target and France-based Carrefour.
 Amazon provides voice-activated shopper assistance services in the UK for online retailer Ocado.